Skip to main content

 UPDATE SHARE birds;

-Learn more about UPDATE SHARE.
+Learn more about UPDATE SHARE and data replication timing and checkpoints.

 Consuming updated data